Derived isogenies and isogenies for abelian surfaces: Derived isogeny in characteristic zero

+From the construction, its rational Hodge realization on second cohomology yields $\varphi$ up to sign. \end{proof}

+\begin{remark} If $\varphi$ is induced from a reflection of a vector with norm $2n$, let $\sX\to X$ and $\sY\to Y$ be the equivalent twisted abelian surfaces obtained in Theorem \ref{thm:reflectivetwistedderived}.
+Then we have which implies $[\sX] \in \Br(X)[n]$.
+Similarly, the order of $[\sY]$ divides $n$. \end{remark}

-Next, we are going to show that any rational Hodge isometry can be decomposed into a chain of reflexive Hodge isometries.
-This is a special case of Cartan-Dieudonn\'e theorem which says that any element $\varphi \in \SO(\Lambda_{\mathbb{Q}})$ can be decomposed as products of reflections:
+Next, we are going to show that any rational Hodge isometry can be decomposed into a chain of reflective Hodge isometries.
+This is a special case of Cartan--Dieudonn\'e theorem which says that any element $g \in \SO(\Lambda_{\mathbb{Q}})$ can be decomposed as products of reflections: